regnaer/TestingWorkflows/README.md

     tag "v1.0.0"

-    %% --- Feature B is validated in QC (on integ/1.1), now merge original feature to main --- merge feature/B-for-1.1 id:"Feat B merged to main"
+    %% --- Feature B is validated in QC (on integ/1.1), now merge original feature to main --- checkout main  %% Ensure we are on main before merge merge feature/B-for-1.1 id:"Feat B merged to main"

     %% --- Hotfix for v1.0.0 ---